 - 3.1.
 Groups applying in Call 2 can expect to hear the outcome of their application in June 2024. - 3.2.
 If successful, the grant will not be paid to a group until all outstanding paperwork from any previous year's funding is provided, satisfactorily vouched, and any monies due are returned. - 3.3.
-Details of the calls for applications for revenue projects taking place during the 2024-25 financial year are as follows but can be subject to change and budget:
+Details of the calls for applications for revenue projects taking place during the 2024-25 financial year are as follows but are subject to budget and change: